momentohq/momento-node-redis-client/CONTRIBUTING.md

 TEST_REDIS=1 TEST_REDIS_HOST=<HOST> TEST_REDIS_PORT=<PORT> npm run test-redis
 ```

 By running Redis on the local host, you can use the `redis-cli` to inspect the state of the Redis server as well as interactively debug the tests.
+We have also included a devcontainer config which will mount the entire coding environment into a Docker container, including the Redis server.
+See `.devcontainer` for more details.

 ### Run all tests